Five Things To Know About The AstraZeneca/Oxford Vaccine - UrduPoint

 Five Things To Know About The AstraZeneca/Oxford Vaccine

-- Practicality - The AstraZeneca/Oxford vaccine has the major advantages of being inexpensive, costing about £2.50 ($3.40, 2.75 Euros) per dose, and easy to store.
+- Practicality - The AstraZeneca/Oxford vaccine has the major advantages of being inexpensive, costing about 2.50 ($3.40, 2.75 Euros) per dose, and also easy to store.

-It can be kept at normal refrigerator temperatures of between two and eight degrees Celsius (36-46 Fahrenheit), making it ideal for large-scale vaccination programmes, with both India and Argentina recently approving its use.
+It can be kept at normal refrigerator temperatures of between two and eight degrees Celsius (36-46 Fahrenheit), making it ideal for large-scale vaccination programmes.

-By contrast rival jabs like the Moderna vaccine needs to be stored at minus 20C, while the Pfizer/BioNTech product must be kept at minus 70C.
+By contrast, the Moderna vaccine needs to be stored at minus 20C, while the Pfizer/BioNTech product must be kept at minus 70C.

-The US food and Drug Administration said last month that frozen vials of the Pfizer jab may be stored at temperatures commonly found in pharmaceutical freezers for up to two weeks.
+The US food and Drug Administration has said that frozen vials of the Pfizer jab may be stored at temperatures commonly found in pharmaceutical freezers for up to two weeks.

-- Suspected blood clots - Denmark said on Thursday it would suspend use of the AstraZeneca vaccine as precautionary measure over fears of blood clots of in vaccinated people.
+- Side effects - Denmark said Thursday it would suspend use of the AstraZeneca vaccine as a precautionary measure over fears of blood clots of in vaccinated people.

 The country's national health agency emphasised it was not yet possible to conclude a link between the vaccine and clots.

-An AstraZeneca spokesperson said the vaccine had been "extensively studied in Phase III clinical trials".
+AstraZeneca said there was "no evidence" of higher risk of blood clots from its vaccine and that it had been "extensively studied in Phase III clinical trials".

-They added "peer-reviewed data confirms the vaccine has been generally well tolerated".

-Austria announced on Monday it had stopped administering a batch of vaccine produced by the British laboratory, after the death of a 49-year-old nurse who succumbed to "severe bleeding disorders" days after receiving it.
+The move followed Austria on Monday announcing it had stopped administering a batch of the vaccine following the death of a 49-year-old nurse from "severe bleeding disorders" days after receiving it.

 - Delays in delivery - The vaccine was first approved for use in the general population in Britain, which ordered 100 million doses of the jab.